-Applicants for the Master of Arts in Counseling must hold a bachelor’s degree from an accredited 4-year college or university, preferably with a major in psychology or a closely related discipline and a GPA of 3.0 or higher (some exceptions may apply).
+- Applicants for the Master of Arts in Counseling must hold a bachelor’s degree from an accredited four-year college or university, preferably with a major in psychology or a closely related discipline and a GPA of 3.0 or higher (some exceptions may apply).

 - Deficiencies at the undergraduate level must be remediated before graduate admission is granted.

-Formal admission to the program is granted only after all admissions materials have been received and reviewed, and all standards have been met.
+- Formal admission to the program is granted only after all admissions materials have been received and reviewed, and all pre-requisites have been met.

 To apply to the MA in Counseling program, complete the following:

-- Request three (3) letters of recommendation, preferably from those who can address your academic and/or professional competencies;
+- One letter of recommendation, preferably from someone who can address your academic and/or professional competencies.

-* All written documents (writing sample, statement of purpose, letters of recommendation) must be submitted as a Microsoft Word document to email@example.com.
+All written documents (resume or CV, admission prompts, letters of recommendation) must be submitted as a Microsoft Word document or PDF document to email@example.com.